knownmed/topology-grapher/README.md

 Sierra [component](https://github.com/stuartsierra/component) for example you will need to refactor the initialisation to avoid needing the full system started.

-## 2. add a call to that command in CircleCI
+### 2. Create a CI job that invokes that namespace or function

 This is an example of configuration you need to add to CircleCI to generate and publish graph information.